Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 How to calculate Gross Margin

-Although Gross Margin dollars may increase over time, the percentage may not.
+Although Gross Profit may increase over time, Gross Margin percentage may not.
 You need to look at both the absolute value (in dollars) and percentage value (by dividing Gross Margin by Revenue) for a true understanding of your metric.
 Since Gross Margin does not consider fixed costs, it does not provide a complete picture of profitability, which is why it must be tracked alongside other profitability metrics.